-WSTIP's operating revenues are predominately related to Member Assessments, Other Insurance Products and Performance Period Assessment Audits which we summarize as Member Assessments (All Types).
+WSTIP's operating revenues are predominately Member Assessments, Other Insurance Products and Performance Period Assessment Audits which we summarize as Member Assessments (All Types).

 Member Assessments are based upon a formula which includes underwriting elements of miles traveled, employee counts, vehicle values and property values as well as a Member's historic claims experience.
 The assessments include amounts for purchased insurance including excess/reinsurance premiums and Pool operating costs.
+Included in the 2024 assessment was \$2,675,000 for the purpose of increasing net position to withstand financial adversity inherit to pooling risk.

-Other Insurance Products includes the revenue associated with underinsured/uninsured motorists (UIM), pollution, underground storage tanks, crime & fidelity, directors & officers, excess cyber, excess auto physical damage (APD) and driver record monitoring.
+Other Insurance Products includes the revenue associated with underinsured/uninsured motorists (UIM), pollution, underground storage tanks, crime & fidelity, directors & officers, driver record monitoring, excess cyber, excess auto physical damage (APD), and terrorism and sabotage insurance including loss of rent.

 Performance Period Assessment Audits (PPAA) evaluate a Member's underwriting elements following the completion of a fiscal year as a comparison to previously submitted estimates.
 These assessment audits are performed annually to ensure cost equity of participation in the Pool.
-As a group, in 2023 WSTIP Members travelled about 1% more miles than estimated and ended the year with 3% fewer employees than estimated.
-As a result, the 2023 financial statements WSTIP recorded a Due from 12 Members for \$460K and a Due to 13 Members for \$454K, yielding a net PPAA of \$6K (an additional assessment) which is a .04% change from the original assessment.
-The 2022 PPAA was \$-1.1M (a net refund Due to Members) which was a -6.1% change from the original assessment.
+As a group, in 2024 WSTIP Members travelled about 2% fewer miles than estimated and ended the year with 2% fewer employees than estimated.
+As a result, the 2024 financial statements WSTIP recorded a Due from 10 Members for \$242K and a Due to 15 Members for \$371K, yielding a net PPAA of \$129K (a net refund to Members) which is a -0.6% change from the original assessment.
+The 2023 PPAA was \$6K (an additional assessment to Members) which was a .04% change from the original assessment.
+The 2022 PPAA was \$-1.1M (a net refund to Members) which was a -6.1% change from the original assessment.